-There are two simple ways to quickly ensure that things are safe, and the website uses encryption with a certificate.
-The first is the presence of a closed padlock icon in the URL bar, and the second is that the beginning of the URL has HTTPS instead of HTTP.
+There are two simple ways to ensure that things are safe quickly, and the website uses encryption with a certificate.
+First is the presence of a closed padlock icon in the URL bar, and the second is the beginning of the URL as HTTPS instead of HTTP.

-To keep our data safe, it is vital to ensure that the site you visit transmits your data securely or not.
-When you view a website’s certificate, you come to know about the ownership and whether it is secure to transfer your data through this site or not.
-So if you are looking to view a website’s certificate, here are easy steps to do so on Safari, Chrome, Firefox, Opera, and even iPhone.
+Keep data safe.
+It is vital to ensure that the site you visit transmits your data securely or not.
+When you view a website’s Certificate, you come to know about the ownership and whether it is secure to transfer your data through this site or not.
+So if you are looking to view a website’s Certificate, here are easy steps to do so on Safari, Chrome, Firefox, Opera, and even iPhone.

 What Details are in a Digital Certificate?

-To whom the certificate is issued?
+- To whom the certificate is issued?
 It is the website owner or organization to whom the certificate belongs.
-Make sure it matches the name of the website or the parent company or the name you expect when you visit that site.
+Ensure it matches the name of the website or the parent company or the name you expect when you visit that site.